Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_app/android_user_guide.rst

     :align: center
     :width: 20%

 Once the cursor is aligned with a barrier point, a information box will appear at the bottom of the screen.
-This box displays the barrier ID, structure type, and passability status, along with an ‘Update Information’ button.
+This box displays the barrier ID, structure type, and passability status, along with an ‘ASSESS THIS FEATURE’ button.

-Tapping the ‘Update Information’ button opens a form that allows you to assess the selected feature.
-For detailed instructions on completing an assessment, see the next section :ref:`Assessing Barriers <assessing-barriers>`
+Tapping the ‘ASSESS THIS FEATURE’ button opens a form that allows you to assess the selected feature.
+For detailed instructions on completing an assessment, see the next section :ref:`Assessing Barriers <assessing-barriers>`.

 .. _assessing-barriers: